christophstrasen/LQR/LQR/raw_internal_docs/project_logbook.md

 - **Configuration validation + warnings:** Hardened configuration surfaces with warn-only validators:
   - `groupByObservable`’s aggregate config now validates keys (`row_count`, `count`, `count_distinct`, `sum`, `avg`, `min`, `max`) and emits warnings for unknown keys or wrong types.
 It also logs when aggregate paths don’t match any numeric data (e.g., `sum`/`avg` of a non-existent field, `count`/`count_distinct` on missing paths).
   - `QueryBuilder:joinWindow` and `:groupWindow` emit warnings on unexpected keys in the window tables, making it easier to catch typos without breaking existing callers.
-  - `QueryBuilder:on` now warns when the mapping references a schema name that isn’t part of the current join, in addition to the existing coverage checks.
+  - `QueryBuilder:using` now warns when the mapping references a schema name that isn’t part of the current join, in addition to the existing coverage checks.

 ### Takeaways
 1. **A first-class LQR module improves discoverability:** Having a single `require("LQR")` entrypoint that surfaces `Query`, `Schema`, and a couple of helpers (like `get`) makes it much easier for users to explore the library from REPLs and examples, without hunting for internal module paths.